ok-zz/dotfiles/README.md

 rake install
 ```

-After installing, open a new terminal window to see the effects.

 Scripts in /setup don't get executed at install but have to get run manually for now.
 Scripts in /scripts don't serve any setup prupose.